levilansing/Observer.js/README.md

 # Observer.js

 A simple and effective event observer plugin for jQuery.
+Implement the observer pattern in your javascript with a few lines of code.

 Usage: